nerva-project/nerva-docs/docs/guides/cli.md

 #### Concerning Addresses

-Nerva has different types of addresses:
+NERVA has different types of addresses:
-A **normal address** for Nerva starts with `NV`.
+A **normal address** for NERVA starts with `NV`.
 If you send coins to an exchange or a merchant you have to add a payment ID to this kind of address.
 Due to the untraceability of transactions, they will need this to know the payment comes from you.
 Alternatively, you can use an **integrated address** which starts with `Niz`.
 Don't ask how the Z got there.
 This is likely a wrongly configured prefix; when the chain launched with it, it stayed forever.
 Integrated addresses don't require a separate payment ID because it is...integrated into it.
 A third kind of address is a **subaddress**.
 This is what you get if you create more than one address for a wallet.
 Subaddresses start with `NS`.
 Subaddresses are the next generation of privacy enhancing address.

 To summarize: